MicrosoftDocs/azure-docs/articles/search/cognitive-search-quickstart-blob.md

 ---
-title: Create a cognitive search pipeline in Azure Search using the portal | Microsoft Docs
+title: 'Quickstart: Create a cognitive search pipeline in Azure Search using the portal | Microsoft Docs'
 description: Data extraction, natural language and image processing skills example in Azure portal using sample data.
 manager: cgronlun
 author: HeidiSteen